GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/1_problem_statement.typ

 A robotic agent is evolving in a reverberant room.
 A single speech source is also present in the environment.
-The task consists of determining the relative position of a unique sound source.
+The task consists of determining the relative position of a unique sound source (@fig:ssl:single_source:task).
 Although the focus will be directed towards methods that predict solely the #acr("DoA"), solutions that estimate the distance to the source have been evaluated.

 #figure(